Rice, pulao and biryani refer to different types of Indian rice dishes.

-What we call rice is often a simple dish.
+What we call rice is usually a simple dish.
 The rice is cooked by the absorption method, or boiled, or steamed.
 It usually is just cooked with water.
 Having said that, the addition of cumin seeds or caraway seeds is common.
 It is usually served as a side dish to the main meal, but can sometimes be a course in its own right.

 Pulao sits somewhere between these two.
 Characteristically it is a one-pot dish with all the ingredients cooked together – but not always.
 It can be served as a side dish, or a course on its own, depending on the complexity of the finished dish.